imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

-In a new Blender file, set your Units to millimeters in the Scene Properties tab of the Properties Panel.
+In a new Blender file, delete the contents (cube, camera, light) and set your Units to millimeters in the Scene Properties tab of the Properties Panel.

 |